Mind the Gap: Optimal and Equitable Encouragement Policies: Proofs

 Invoking \Cref{thm-saddle-generalization} on the output of the first stage of the algorithm, yields that with probability $1-\frac{\delta}{6}$ over the randomness in $\mathcal{D}_1,$ by choice of $\epsilon_n$ = $\bar{O}(n^{-\alpha}))$,

 Further, by \Cref{lemma-localrc},

-Therefore, with high probability on the good event, $Q^* \in \mathcal{Q}_2.$
+Therefore, with high probability on the good event, $Q^\star \in \mathcal{Q}_2(\epsilon_n)$.

-\underline{Step 2:} Again invoking \Cref{thm-saddle-generalization}, this time on the output of the second stage of the algorithm with function space $\Pi_2$ (hence implicitly $\mathcal{Q}_2$), and conditioning on the ``good event" that $Q^*\in \mathcal{Q}_2$, we obtain the bound that with probability $\geq 1-\delta/3$ over the randomness of the second sample $\mathcal{D}_2,$
+\underline{Step 2:} \underline{Step 2:} Again invoking \Cref{thm-saddle-generalization} on the output of the second stage of the algorithm, restricted to the localized feasible class $\mathcal{Q}_2(\epsilon_n)$, and conditioning on the good event that $Q^\star \in \mathcal{Q}_2(\epsilon_n)$, we obtain that with probability at least $1-\delta/3$ over the randomness of the second sample $\mathcal{D}_2$,

 \underline{Step 3:} empirical small-regret slices relate to population small-regret slices, and variance bounds

 We show that if $Q \in \mathcal{Q}_2,$ then with high probability $Q \in \mathcal{Q}_2^0$ (defined on small population value- and constraint-regret slices relative to $\hat Q_1$ rather than small empirical regret slices)